SimpleSandman/UmaMusumeToolbox/README.md

 # Initial Setup

-If you don't already have .NET 6 on your computer, you'll need to [download the latest](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for either the ".NET Runtime" (to run the program) or the "SDK" (for building the solution and development).
+If you don't already have .NET 8 on your computer, you'll need to [download the latest](https://dotnet.microsoft.com/en-us/download/dotnet) for either the ".NET Runtime" (to run the program) or the "SDK" (for building the solution and development).

 To check if you've installed it correctly, open either command prompt or terminal and use this command:
 ```bash
 dotnet --version
 ```

-If it returns with a version number of at least 6.0, you're good to run the program after you unzip it.
+If it returns with a version number of at least 8.0, you're good to run the program after you unzip it.

-One last thing I have to stress to you.
-SET UP THE `appsettings.json` FILE!
-By default, it's set up to my folder locations and I doubt you have a user profile name of "kento".
+One last thing I have to stress, **SET UP THE `appsettings.json` FILE!** By default, it's set up to my folder locations and I doubt you have a user profile name of "kento".
 I left it there as a working example so you don't have to assume anything.
-Check below for a further explanation of the config file.
+Check below for a further explanation of the configuration file.

+After you have set up the configuration file, you can run the `UmaMusumeToolbox.DataDownload.exe`

-# Config File Explanation
+# Configuration File Explanation
 - IsDebugMode
   - If set to `true`, this will output additional info in your console, specifically when it is downloading a single file and has finished downloading that file.
 Creates a lot of text on the screen, but if you want to keep a closer eye on the progress, this is here for you.
   - If set to `false`, then all you see are error messages and "complete X of Y files".
 The progress message will only show up when it's taking on another batch of files.
-- MasterDbFilepath
-  - This file is the core of where all of the data is stored for this game.
-Typically on a Windows machine using DMM, the `master.mdb` file is stored in the path below.
-The reason for the double backslash `\\` is to "escape" the backslash character.
-Please don't forget this if you're using a Windows machine!
-    - Typical path: `C:\\Users\\<your_username>\\AppData\\LocalLow\\Cygames\\umamusume\\master\\master.mdb`
+- HostName
+  - If the hosted server ever changes, you can now configure this setting without having to recompile the code.
 - MetaDbFilepath
   - This file is the meta file to grab the assets of the game.
 Please read above why the `\\` exist in this example.
     - Typical path: `C:\\Users\\<your_username>\\AppData\\LocalLow\\Cygames\\umamusume\\meta`